Romanitho/Winget-AutoUpdate/README.md

 # Winget-autoupdate
-Create scheduled tasks to update apps as system and notify
+Create scheduled tasks to update apps as system and notify connected users